matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contracts.md

 ### Other considerations

 - **tx.origin usage:** `tx.origin` is a global variable in Solidity that returns the address of the account that sent the transaction.
-It's supported on zkSync 2.0, but if a custom account interacts with a contract that uses this, the transactions will fail.
+It's supported on zkSync Era, but if a custom account interacts with a contract that uses this, the transactions will fail.
 We also discourage its usage, as it can pose a threat to a phishing attack that can drain a contract of all funds.

-- **ecrecover usage:** If you are using 'ecrecover' to validate a signature of a user account, note that zkSync 2.0 comes with native account abstraction support.
+- **ecrecover usage:** If you are using 'ecrecover' to validate a signature of a user account, note that zkSync Era comes with native account abstraction support.
 It is highly recommended not to rely on the fact that the account has an ECDSA private key attached to it, since they may be ruled by a multisig and use another signature scheme.
 Read more about [zkSync Account Abstraction support](https://v2-docs.zksync.io/dev/zksync-v2/aa.html#important-account-abstraction-support)